 The 6603 Disc Unit

-The first two pictures below are scanned from early documentation and publicity materials.
-The third picture shows a unit set in a real working environment - namely Florida State University and was taken in late 1967.
+The next two pictures below are scanned from early documentation and publicity materials.
+The last picture shows a unit set in a real working environment - namely Florida State University and was taken in late 1967.

 Speed was achieved by recording in parallel - 12 bits at a time were "striped" across the 12 surfaces.
 There were four disk heads on each arm, and the one arm per surface was hydraulically operated.